ralphjsmit/filament/docs/12-components/02-action.md

 ---
-title: Adding an action to a Livewire component
+title: Rendering an action in a Livewire component
 ---

 ## Setting up the Livewire component